 Discover it®: Best Balance Transfer Introductory Period

 The Discover it® makes this list for balance transfers because it has the longest 0% introductory period — at 18 months!
+That’s a year and a half to make a serious dent in your credit card debt without paying a dime in interest.

 No annual fees and innovative ways to earn cash back also help you reduce your debt faster.
 While the Discover it® card is not accepted everywhere, low fees, dedicated support, and flexible payment features will give you peace of mind when transferring a balance.